Parramatta Eels: 2016 salary cap breach

 For the 2018 season, Parramatta were predicted by many before the season to finish in the top 8 and challenge for the premiership.
-Those predictions were matched in the opening round of the season as Parramatta lead Penrith 14–0 early on but after a second half capitulation lost the game 24–14.
+Those predictions were matched in the opening round of the season as Parramatta led Penrith 14–0 early on but after a second half capitulation lost the game 24–14.
 In Round 2, Parramatta were humiliated 54–0 by Manly at Brookvale Oval.
 Parramatta went on to lose the opening 6 games of the season before eventually winning their first game of the season defeating Manly 44–10 in Round 7.
 In Round 8, Parramatta defeated Wests 24–22 to make it back to back victories for the club.
 The Eels then went on to lose the next 5 games in a row before eventually winning their third game of the season defeating North Queensland 20–14 in Darwin in which Jarryd Hayne returned from injury scoring two tries.
 The following weeks were filled with disappointment as the club came close to pulling off upset wins against top of the table St George only for the club to concede two tries in 5 minutes to lose 20–18 and South Sydney after leading 20–6 late into the game only for The Rabbitohs to score late tries and win 26–20.
 In Round 18, Parramatta lost 18–16 to Newcastle with The Eels being denied a last minute try after it was ruled winger Bevan French had put his foot over the sideline.
 The following week, Parramatta defeated arch rivals Canterbury 14–8 in what the media dubbed the "Spoon Bowl".
 There were hopes that Parramatta could avoid the wooden spoon as going into the second last game of the season the club sat above North Queensland on the table due to for and against.
 In what was the retiring Jonathan Thurston's final home game, both clubs needed a win to avoid the wooden spoon.
 North Queensland won the match 44–6.
 In the final game of the season, Parramatta were defeated 44–10 by the Sydney Roosters ensuring that the club finished last and claimed their 14th wooden spoon and the Roosters claiming the minor premiership.
 Before the match, the Roosters needed to defeat Parramatta by 27 points to overtake Melbourne and finish first on the table.